 The Daily Eastern News ran a preview article of the event in today’s paper, but I’m told they will be there tonight and do a more extensive article tomorrow.
 I’m really looking forward to this, and I have to give a big thank you to Morgan and Diane from the EIU Creative Writing Club for setting this up.

 The legend of the Pemberton Hall ghost, as well as hauntings across Coles County, will be explored at a presentation Thursday.

 Michael Kleen, author of “Tales of Coles County, Illinois,” will examine the historical and cultural contexts of haunting folklore in the Charleston area through his presentation, called “The Legend of Pemberton Hall.”

 Kleen said the original talk of the Pemberton Hall ghost has multiple origins, including that a student was murdered in the residence hall during the 1920s and that the spirit of the hall’s first dorm mother still looks after the girls in-house.

 He said there have been many reports over the years of odd or paranormal occurrences, including rearranged furniture and doors strangely opening and closing.

 Kleen said while there are no records of murder in the hall, he nonetheless feels compelled to examine the history of such urban folklore, regardless of its truth.

-Posted on October 24, 2013, in Appearances, Interviews and Press and tagged Eastern Illinois University, EIU, legends and lore, Pemberton Hall, Presentations, Tales of Coles County.
+Posted on October 24, 2013, in Appearances, Press and tagged Eastern Illinois University, EIU, legends and lore, Pemberton Hall, Presentations, Tales of Coles County.
 Bookmark the permalink.
 Leave a comment.